elizaOS/jeju/documentation/network/mainnet.md

 # Jeju Mainnet

-Production network for Jeju L3, settling on Base mainnet.
+Production network for Jeju, settling on Base mainnet.
 Use this for production dApps with real value.

 ## Network Details